zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    Removes an analyzer from the analysis of a given file.

-   :f: the file.
+   :param f: the file.

-   :tag: the analyzer type.
+   :param tag: the analyzer type.

-   :args: the analyzer (type and args) to remove.
+   :param args: the analyzer (type and args) to remove.

    :returns: true if the analyzer will be removed, or false if analysis